ws-sam/ws-sam/README.md

 ### Building [WokSpec](https://github.com/WokSpec)

-A growing ecosystem for AI and Web3 development.
+A growing ecosystem for research and development.

 Focused on:
 - Agent-based systems